-- (a) a crime under section 124, 125, 125A, 125B, 125C, 126, 127, 127A, 129, 130, 130A, 133 or 185 of the Criminal Code; or - (b) an attempt to commit a crime referred to in paragraph (a) of this definition.
+(a) a crime under section 124, 125, 125A, 125B, 125C, 126, 127, 127A, 129, 130, 130A, 133 or 185 of the Criminal Code; or

-- (2) In determining the appropriate sentence for an offender convicted of a sexual offence - (a) the court is to take into account any aggravating circumstance in relation to the sexual offence; and - (b) the court is not to take into account the offender's good character or lack of previous convictions if the court is satisfied that the offender's alleged good character or lack of previous convictions was of assistance to the offender in the commission of the sexual offence.
+- (b) an attempt to commit a crime referred to in paragraph (a) of this definition. - (2) In determining the appropriate sentence for an offender convicted of a sexual offence - (a) the court is to take into account any aggravating circumstance in relation to the sexual offence; and - (b) the court is not to take into account the offender's good character or lack of previous convictions if the court is satisfied that the offender's alleged good character or lack of previous convictions was of assistance to the offender in the commission of the sexual offence. - (3) In determining the appropriate sentence for an offender convicted of a child sexual offence, the court is to take into account the sentencing patterns and practices at the time of sentencing.

 11B.
-Racial motivation to be taken into account in sentencing offenders
+Racial motivation to be taken into account in sentencing offenders s.
+11B Part 2 - General sentencing powers